dffischer/pkgrepotools/aurbranch.md

     If an argument provides a file with the name _.SRCINFO_, it overwrites the choice of this option in regards of storage to the branch.
 The file chosen with this option will then only be queried for its _pkgbase_.

+  - `-r`:
+    Do not parse the _.SRCINFO_ for additional files to include.

+    Without this option, every file noted as a _source_ or _install_ file will be treated as if it were given as an additional argument as long as it exists and does not match any gitignore(1) filter.

 When using one of these options with files automatically generated from original _PKGBUILD_ or _.SRCINFO_ tracked by the repository, it is recommended to also specify these prefixed by a colon so offbranch(1) considers it when proposing a commit message.

 Apart from these, all options offbranch(1) accepts are also valid to aurbranch, except `-b`.
 They will be passed through.